 The breed makes a wonderful choice for active families.
 As long as they have sufficient activity, they are good-natured, loyal companions.
 They need at least an hour of outdoor exercise each day, and more is better.
-Without sufficient exercise, they can become restless, spending time whining and crying, or destructive.
+Without sufficient exercise, they can become restless, spend time whining and crying, or be destructive.

 Do Treeing Walker Coonhound smell?

 The breed does have a slightly musty odor.
 It isn’t the strong “wet dog” smell that you may be accustomed to.
 Keep the smell in check with occasional baths and by using wet wipes designed for use on pets.

 Is Treeing Walker Coonhound affectionate?